 From the Department Chair

-Undergraduate students in the Department of Languages and Literatures may major in French, Hebraic and Judaic Studies, Italian, Latin, Russian, or Spanish.
+Undergraduate students in the Department of Languages and Literatures may major in French, Italian, Latin, or Spanish.
 Students wishing to major in the Irish language complete the major in Comparative Literature (Irish sequence).
-Students may also minor in any of these areas as well as in Greek and Japanese.
+Students may also minor in any of these areas as well as in Arabic, Greek, and Japanese.
 Finally, the department offers graduate studies in Spanish leading to an M.A. in Spanish.

 - Thomas Ihde